 2 tbsp melted butter

-Spread bottom crust in a 9 inch pie pan.
+The spread bottom crust in a 9-inch pie pan.
 Spread berry mixture in pie shell then cover.
 Brush butter on top.
 Poke several vent holes in top crust.

 Bake at 425 degrees for 10 minutes.
-Reduce heat to 350 degrees, leave pie in oven, and bake 30 minutes longer.
+Reduce heat to 350 degrees, leave the pie in the oven, and bake 30 minutes longer.